 Paul Stanley has once again said that he believes KISS can carry on without any original members.

-Almost two years ago, the legendary rockers launched their second farewell tour, dubbed "End Of The Road", which is now scheduled to end sometime in 2022.
+More than two years ago, the legendary rockers launched their second farewell tour, dubbed "End Of The Road", which is now scheduled to end sometime in 2022.
 Joining founding members Stanley and Gene Simmons in the band's current lineup are Tommy Thayer on guitar and Eric Singer on drums.
 Thayer and Singer are replacements for original members Ace Frehley and Peter Criss, respectively.

 It was back in 2005 that KISS manager Doc McGhee first told the New York Times that the group had "been toying with the idea of recruiting an entire band to don the band's famous makeup."
 McGhee said: "KISS is more like Doritos or Pepsi, as far as a brand name is concerned.
 They're more characters than the individual person.
 I think [new members] have a legitimate chance to carry the franchise."

-Four years ago, Stanley spoke about how he would go about finding someone to replace him in KISS.
+Five years ago, Stanley spoke about how he would go about finding someone to replace him in KISS.
 He said: "Honestly, I think all the KISS tribute bands are great, but none of them have a good 'Paul.'
 So I'd like to see somebody who incorporates what I've done with a lot of the things that inspired me.
 And it's not a matter of a puppet being me; it's somebody who comes in and contributes and adds something new to it while still following the template that's been set."